hisashikitaura/thefirstblazor/README.md

 This is my first Blazor App.

-The tutorial MS privide is the starting point.
+The tutorial MS privides is the starting point.

  https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro